 “I hope you find what you’re looking for.”
-That’s what I was told several weeks ago while having brunch.
+That’s what I’ve been told many times.

 “I hope you find what you’re looking for.”